-I shudder every time I see folks walk into the gym and straight over to weight machines or the dumbells to start their sets without a proper warm-up or pre-workout stretches.
+It worries every time I see my clients walking straight over to weight machines or the dumbells to start their sets without proper warm-up or pre-workout stretches.

-It’s the one way to increase your risk of some painful injuries, but it can also severely impact the performance of your muscles.
+It is the one way to increase your risk of some painful injuries.
+Also, it can also severely impact the performance of your muscles.

-We’ve even run some tests with clients to show them how much worse their muscles perform when they’re not ready for action.
+We have even run some tests with clients to show them how much worse their muscles perform when they have not done pre-work exercises.

-To help you improve your workout approach, we’ve put together some simple stretching routines.
+To help you improve your workout approach, we have put together some simple stretching routines.